-$$f_t = [CShock_t, \Delta DurableC_t, \Delta NonDurableC_t, \Delta VIX_t, \Delta LibOIS_t, CFNAI_t, MPShock_t]$$ carry trade and subsequently the HML carry factor.
+$$f_t = [CShock_t, \Delta DurableC_t, \Delta NonDurableC_t, \Delta VIX_t, \Delta LibOIS_t, CFNAI_t, MPShock_t]$$

+Table 8 displays the results of this regression, where Columns (1)-(4) examine the HML carry factor.
+The univariate specification in Column (1) shows that intermediary capital shocks indeed positively co-move with the HML carry factor, supporting the notion that fluctuations in intermediary capital are a fundamental economic source of risk contained in the cross-section of the carry trade and equivalently the HML carry factor.
 Furthermore given that the HML carry factor also prices the entire cross-section of foreign exchange portfolios, this provides further evidence that intermediaries and their capital play a central role in the pricing of broader exchange rate risk.

-Table 8 displays the results of this previous regression, where Columns (1)-(4) examine the HML carry factor.
-The univariate specification in Column (1) shows that intermediary capital shocks indeed positively co-move with the HML carry factor, supporting the notion that fluctuations in intermediary capital are a fundamental economic source of risk contained in the cross-section of the